Dwayne Sutton

-Dwayne Sutton (born February 26, 1997) is an American professional basketball player who last played for the Cleveland Charge of the NBA G League.
-He played college basketball at UNC Asheville and Louisville.
+Dwayne Sutton (born February 26, 1997) is an American former professional basketball player He played college basketball at UNC Asheville and Louisville.

 Early life and high school

 Sutton grew up in the Russell neighborhood of Louisville, Kentucky and attended duPont Manual High School.
 Sutton was named All-Seventh Region and honorable mention All-State by The Courier-Journal after averaging 21 points per game in his junior season.
 As a senior, he finished eighth in the state with 24.4 points per game and sixth with 12.1 rebounds per game and was named first team All-State and a finalist for Kentucky Mr. Basketball.
 Sutton committed to play college basketball at UNC Asheville during the summer going into his senior year over offers Wright State, Wofford, St. Francis and Pikeville.

 College career

 Sutton began his collegiate career at UNC Asheville.
 As a freshman, he averaged 12 points and 7.7 rebounds per game and was named to the Big South Conference All-Freshman team.
 He had 25 points and 18 rebounds in the Big South tournament title game against Winthrop and was named the tournament MVP.
 Following the end of the season, Sutton left the program and transferred to Louisville.

 Sutton joined the Cardinals as a walk-on and sat out one season due to NCAA transfer rules.
 As a sophomore, he came off the bench to average 4.3 points and 4.0 rebounds per game.
 He became a starter as a redshirt junior and averaged 10 points, 6.9 rebounds, 1.9 assists, and 0.9 steals per game.
 Sutton was named the Atlantic Coast Conference (ACC) Player of the Week on January 14, 2019, after scoring 12 points and grabbing 11 rebounds in an 89–86 overtime loss to Pittsburgh and scoring 17 points with 10 rebounds, seven assists and four steals in 83–62 win over 12th ranked North Carolina.
 As a redshirt senior, Sutton averaged 9.1 points, 8.2 rebounds and 1.7 assists in 31 games and was named honorable mention All-ACC.